Knight-Wallace Fellowships Board

 Harris appears frequently as a political analyst on such shows as MSNBC’s “Morning Joe,” CBS’s “Face the Nation” and PBS’s “Washington Week.”
 The Telegraph named him as one of Washington’s top journalists; GQ dubbed him one of the capital’s most influential people.

 He is a 1985 graduate of Carleton College, where he serves on the board of trustees.
-He and his wife, Ann O’Hanlon, live in Alexandria, Va. with their three children.
+He is married to Ann O’Hanlon.
+They live in Alexandria, Va. with their three children.

 Professor, Psychology, University of Michigan